CONTINUING PROFESSIONAL DEVELOPMENT (CPD) PROCEDURE

-- Other practitioners can provide proof of work hours as per letter from employer or a CV.
+- Other practitioners can provide proof of work hours as per the letter from employer or a CV.

-- Assessors will record the evidence of the re-assessment on the IWH PB pre-scribed re-assessment instruments.
+- Assessors will record the evidence of the re-assessment on the IWH PB prescribed re-assessment instruments.

-- The Training Provider will on behalf of the practitioner complete the CPD Activity Log Sheet – see PROCEDURES FOR REGISTRATION OF PRACTITIONER PROCESS, and hand it in at the training provider where the CPD Assessment and/or Refresher Course and/or CPD programme will be conducted.
+- The Training Provider will on behalf of the practitioner complete the CPD Activity Log Sheet – see PROCEDURES FOR REGISTRATION OF PRACTITIONER PROCESS and hand it in at the training provider where the CPD Assessment and/or Refresher Course and/or CPD programme will be conducted.

-Where a CPD activity was provided by any other practitioner/ training provider or organisation who is not a recognised training provider, approval of such CPD activity has to be submitted to the IWH PB Skills and Ratification Committee for approval.
+Where a CPD activity was provided by any other practitioner/ training provider or organisation who is not a recognized training provider, approval of such CPD activity has to be submitted to the IWH PB Skills and Ratification Committee for approval.

 AUDITING OF RECORDED CPD ACTIVITIES

-Random audits will be conducted at the IWH PB recognised training provider sites, but the IWH PB can in the event of irregularities request a registered practitioner to send, within four weeks of receiving notification to this effect, documentary evidence of his or her CPD activities.
+Random audits will be conducted at the IWH PB recognized training provider sites, but the IWH PB can in the event of irregularities request a registered practitioner to send, within four weeks of receiving notification to this effect, documentary evidence of his or her CPD activities.

-If during an audit a recognised training provider and/or the registered practitioner is assessed as having failed to meet the requirements or irregularities are spotted, the record and verification documentation of the training provider and/or practitioner must be referred to the Skills and Ratification Committee for a decision regarding remedial steps, but such training provider and/or candidate will automatically be earmarked for re-audit during the next year.
+If during an audit a recognized training provider and/or the registered practitioner is assessed as having failed to meet the requirements or irregularities are spotted, the record and verification documentation of the training provider and/or practitioner must be referred to the Skills and Ratification Committee for a decision regarding remedial steps, but such training provider and/or candidate will automatically be earmarked for re-audit during the next year.

 RE-REGISTRATION OF PRACTITIONERS

-The IWH PB recognised training provider will do a screening of the CPD activities and/or Logbook of the registered practitioner and advise the practitioner of the additional activities needed for re-registration.
+The IWH PB recognized training provider will do a screening of the CPD activities and/or Logbook of the registered practitioner and advise the practitioner of the additional activities needed for re-registration.
 A re-assessment is mostly required as a compulsory option for CPD.
-(The registered practitioner is welcome to contact the IWH PB at any times if he/she does not agree with the recognised training providers’ assessment on his/her CPD activities and/or recommendation on acquiring additional evidence).
+(The registered practitioner is welcome to contact the IWH PB at any times if he/she does not agree with the recognized training providers’ assessment on his/her CPD activities and/or recommendation on acquiring additional evidence).

 The Training Provider will record each practitioner’s attendance of a CPD programme electronically on the BMS within 3 months of attending the programme.